SpartaSci/bible/network security/VPN/L4 - SSL/_SSL.md

+---
+tags:
+  - network
+aliases:
+  - SSL
+  - TSL
+---

 In real-world scenarios, VPNs at Layer 4 commonly use SSL instead of IPSec. [[network security/VPN/L3 - IPsec/_IPsec|IPsec]] is considered *too complex* and expensive to securely implement.
 Moreover, *IPSec operates in kernel space*, which can lead to potentially catastrophic failures, and its installation is difficult and risky, especially for normal users.

-[[network security/VPN/L4 - SSL/SSL|SSL]] is preferred due to its *lower complexity* in terms of installation, configuration, and management.
+**SSL** is preferred due to its *lower complexity* in terms of installation, configuration, and management.
 Additionally, SSL does not operate in kernel space, which enhances security.

-Using SSL eliminates issues such as NAT traversal problems, the need for IP header authentication, and the encryption of ports required by IPSec ESP.
+Using SSL eliminates issues such as [[network/NAT - Network address translation|NAT]] traversal problems, the need for IP header authentication, and the encryption of ports required by IPSec ESP.
 However, it also means that packets dropped at a higher layer are more challenging to manage, which is critical in defending against Denial of Service (DoS) attacks where attackers can delete packets at higher layers.

 The main issues with SSL-based VPNs include:
 - Interoperability: VPNs should ideally be interoperable, but proprietary VPNs can hinder this.